This post has already been read 25595 times!

 - tasks: visibility, planning, decision making, execution, analysis, and dynamic report creation.

-- Control Towers—These monitor and control an enterprise’s supply chain domain, built using both in-network and off-network data.
+- Control Towers—Control towers monitor and control an enterprise’s supply chain domain, built using both in-network and off-network data.
 These towers should not be merely visibility systems.
 Control means the ability to predict, alert, decide, and execute.
 Advanced control towers have intelligent agents to provide autonomous execution.

 - Trading Partner Services—Methods for customers and partners who may be infrequent users and/or who have limited technology capabilities to very easily get onboarded, communicate, and participate in planning and transaction management.